If you wake up in a blah bedroom, it might be time for a change. Decluttering and new bedding can only go so far. What's

 An accent wall is typically an interior wall (though some exterior walls can be considered accent walls) whose design is different from the others around it.
-The accent wall may boast a different color, material, or pattern than the others.
+The accent wall may feature a different color, material, or pattern than the others.

 Besides giving your bedroom a big dose of design, an accent wall can fool the eye into making the room appear smaller or larger.
 To get started, you'll need to choose which wall you want to accent.
 Once you decide which wall to use, then comes the creative part of choosing a color.

 There are a few ways to choose the ideal accent wall in a bedroom.
 Oftentimes, the wall behind your headboard creates the focal point in your bedroom.
 But you're free to use another wall in your room as your focal point, too.
 Here are three tips that will help you choose a wall to work on in your bedroom.

 - Find a wall that stands out.
 Which wall is your eye naturally drawn to when you first enter your bedroom?
 Or, you might choose a wall that draws your attention when you first wake up.

 - Use an unobstructed wall.
 Choose a wall that's free of extra-large pieces of furniture, such as wardrobes or bureaus.
 An accent wall should be able to stand alone enough to create a degree of impact and drama.

 - Choose a balanced wall.
 A balanced wall isn't going to be too bare or too busy after you've added color.
 If it's too bare, it'll pop too much and may make the room feel unbalanced.
 Make sure you can put something in front of the wall that won't cause visual clutter, such as a small table and chair.
 In addition, if your dominant wall has off-center and asymmetrical elements, such as an unusual configuration of windows, it may cause your room to look too busy or off-balance.